jwstegemann/fritz2-docs/Components.md

 }
 ```

-Since stateless components alone are not to exciting, go on and read about fritz2 mechanism to handle state, the [Store](Store.html).
+Since stateless components alone are not to exciting, go on and read about fritz2 mechanism to handle state, the [[Store]].